I am an evolutionary anthropologist whose principal focus is contemporary humans.

 Students interested in pursuing research in the above areas may want to peruse my musings on lessons I’ve learned thus far in my career.
 For more information on the UCLA graduate program in biological anthropology, see our BioAnthro website.

-I have the great privilege of serving as the inaugural Director of the UCLA Bedari Kindness Institute; more details on the exciting enterprise will be forthcoming soon.
+I have the great privilege of serving as the inaugural Director of the UCLA Bedari Kindness Institute.

 I think scientists ought to be judged by their research, not their pedigrees, but since people get irritated if I don’t post it, here’s my CV.